arpitbbhayani/articles/blogs/jaccard-minhash.md

 # Jaccard Similarity Coefficient

-Jaccard Similarity Coefficient quantifies how similar two *finite* sets really are and is defined as the size of the intersection divided by the size of the union.
+Jaccard Similarity Coefficient quantifies how similar two *finite* sets really are and is defined as the size of their intersection divided by the size of their union.
 This similarity measure is very intuitive and we can clearly see that it is a real-valued measure bounded in the interval `[0, 1]`.

 ![https://user-images.githubusercontent.com/4745789/98461673-302d7180-21d4-11eb-9722-41f473c1fe84.png](https://user-images.githubusercontent.com/4745789/98461673-302d7180-21d4-11eb-9722-41f473c1fe84.png)

 The coefficient is `0` when the two sets are mutually exclusive (disjoint) and it is `1` when the sets are equal.
-Below we see the one-line python function that computes this similarity measure
+Below we see the one-line python function that computes this similarity measure.

 ```python
 def similarity_jaccard(a: set, b: set) -> float: